Certification Standards for Speech-Language Pathology Frequently Asked Questions: Summative Assessment

-The current passing score in speech-language pathology is 600.
-In order for an applicant's score to be accepted for ASHA certification, it must be reported to ASHA by the Educational Testing Service.
+The current passing score in speech-language pathology is 162.
+In order for an applicant's score to be accepted for ASHA certification, it must be reported to ASHA by ETS.
 Score reports received directly from applicants are not acceptable for certification purposes.

 How long do scores remain valid?

-Exam results submitted for certification in speech-language pathology must have been obtained no more than five (5) years prior to the submission of the certification application.
-Scores older than 5 years will not be accepted for certification.
+Exam results submitted for certification in speech-language pathology must have been obtained no more than 5 years prior to the submission of the certification application.
+Scores older than 5 years are considered expired and cannot be accepted for certification.